Kent, DA3 8ND

 The TVT operation works by supporting the middle of the urethra with a tape.
 The tape is made of Prolene and has a long needle at either end.
 A 3cm incision is made in the vagina underneath the urethra and two 1cm incisions are made at the bottom of the abdomen beneath the pubic hair line.
 The needles are passed upwards from the vagina so that the tape comes to lie underneath the urethra.

 A telescope (cystoscope) is inserted through the urethra into the bladder to make sure that there is no bladder injury.
 The tape is then placed in the correct position and the needles are removed.
-Dissolving stitches are placed in the incisions (these can take 6 weeks to dissolve so you might like to get them removed by your GP’s nurse).
-If your discharge from hospital is planned for the same day then a catheter is not usually put in the bladder.
-If an overnight stay is planned, then a catheter is often put in the bladder.
+Dissolving stitches are placed in the incisions – the abdominal stitches dissolve in around 2 weeks, the vaginal stitches takes around 6 weeks.

 Diagram showing the tape in position.